apache/datafusion-comet/README.md

 ## Use Commodity Hardware

-Comet leverages commodity hardware, eliminating the need for costly hardware upgrades or specialized hardware accelerators, such as GPUs or FGPA.
+Comet leverages commodity hardware, eliminating the need for costly hardware upgrades or specialized hardware accelerators, such as GPUs or FPGA.
 By maximizing the utilization of commodity hardware, Comet ensures cost-effectiveness and scalability for your Spark deployments.

 ## Spark Compatibility